FridaWikell/frisa-booking/README.md

 ### User Goals

 One of the user goals is to be able to book wanted workshops sessions.
-It is also to view already created projects and be inspired.
+The user should also have a smooth experience with full CRUD accessibility to their bookings.
+The goal is also to view already created projects and to inspire the user.

 ### Site Owner Goals